opentelekomcloud-docs/cloud-create/umn/source/index.rst

 Users can:

-1. Create an app from a premade template (e.g., the OpenShift template).
+1. Create an app from a premade template (e.g., the :ref:`openshift`).
 2. Visually design and customize the template to fit their needs.
 3. Deploy and update the application on Open Telekom Cloud.
 4. Save a design as a private template for personal use or share it public with other users.